Edwards Trace: Legacy

 The Edwards Trace remained in active use into the 1840s.
 The Alton & Sangamon railroad was chartered in 1847 to improve transportation in and out of the belt served by the Trace, and as the new trackage was built, the old trail fell into inactivity.
 Parts of it appear to have continued in use as rural dirt roads for many years, but eventually the Trace almost completely disappeared.

 In the 1900s, few wanted to remember the old trail.
 In the War of 1812, the event from which the Trace had gotten its English name, the northward thrust of Edwards's troop of Illinois rangers had been conducted with a brutality that was taken for granted by the successful frontiersmen at the time.
 Edwards and his men had conducted a search-and-destroy operation, destroying and burning every Native property they could find – including homes and villages led by Kickapoo who had tried to live in peace with the United States.
 Furthermore, almost all of the Trace had physically disappeared.
 Its sodded ruts had been paved over with asphalt, plowed up as loamy farmland, or buried under later engineering projects.

 The original surveyors' records of the Trace survived and, supplemented by the published reminiscences of old settlers, enabled local historians to locate one remaining short section of Trace ruts in what is now Lake Park, parallel to the shore of Lake Springfield.
 A historical marker to celebrate the rediscovery was erected in 2002.

-The Edwards Trace knit together what are now the communities of Cahokia, Edwardsville, Springfield, Elkhart, and Peoria, all within Central Illinois.
+The Edwards Trace knit together what are now the communities of Cahokia, Edwardsville, Springfield, Elkhart, and Peoria, all within Southern and Central Illinois.
 Sections of Interstate 55 and Interstate 155 parallel the Trace's line today.